Glen Affric: Flora and fauna

 Forestry and Land Scotland (successor body to the Forestry Commission) aims to encourage regrowth of the pinewood by reducing deer numbers, thus minimising the use of fencing, which can injure black grouse and capercaillie which collide with the wires.
 The long-term aim is to provide a network of forest habitats, with corridors of new forest linking existing woodland, interspersed with open areas.
 Management of the reserve also seeks to establish a 'treeline transition zone', in which there is a more gradual transition between woodland and mountain heath with an intermediate zone of shorter, more twisted trees and low-growing shrubs.
 At the western end of the glen, the National Trust for Scotland aims to encourage the growth of other tree species such as birch and rowan to complement the pinewood lower down the glen.
 The charity Trees for Life have also planted extensively in Glen Affric, in areas once grazed by deer.
 They own a bothy at Athnamulloch, by the edge of Loch Affric, that is used to house volunteers.

 After nearly seventy years of management to encourage restoration of the area, biodiversity has improved and Glen Affric now supports birds such as black grouse, capercaillie, crested tit and Scottish crossbill, as well as raptor species such as ospreys and golden eagles.
 Glen Affric is also home to Scottish wildcats and otters.
 The bogs and lochs of the glen provide a habitat for many species of dragonfly, including the rare brilliant emerald.
 In October 2025 a family of five beavers and a beaver pair were released at two sites on Loch Beinn a’Mheadhoin.
 The beavers had been relocated from the existing population on Tayside, and were introduced in the aim of establishing a free-living population within the area.
+A further four beavers were released in February 2026.

 In 2019 an elm tree in Glen Affric, christened the "Last Ent of Affric" was named Scotland's Tree of the Year by the Woodland Trust.